 Lisa started singing at a very young age.
 Throughout her school years she sang for numerous talent shows and musicals.
 After graduating high school she joined her first band, Catch Five a local wedding band.
 Lisa later performed with a top 40-dance band Accent, and then became lead singer for the classic rock band Majestic.
 Lisa has also performed lead vocals for various studio projects.
 She has performed the National Anthem multiple times for the Cleveland Indians at Jacobs Field as well as the Cleveland Cavaliers.
+Since 2006, Lisa has found her home with Victory Highway.

 Having grown up listening to all genre's of music, Lisa especially enjoys singing rock and country and credits Linda Ronstadt, Ann Wilson, Pat Benatar, Trisha Yearwood and Martina McBride as her musical influences.